What should you do if you or someone you know has been injured?

 In 2013, the leading cause of a TBI was falls, and the second was from being hit in the head with an object.
 Individuals of all ages are prone to slips and falls, but those 65 and older experienced more injuries from slip and falls (79 percent) versus those zero to 14-years-old (54 percent).
 Automobile crashes accounted for 19 percent of all TBI-related deaths, ranking as the third leading cause (CDCP).

 The Centers for Disease Control Prevention revealed in 2010 that the estimated economic cost of a TBI was approximately $76.5 billion.
-This does not take into effect any damage on the individual’s quality of life.
+This does not take into account any damage to the individual’s quality of life.

 What should you do if you or someone you know has endured a traumatic brain injury?
 Aside from seeking immediate medical assistance, contacting a Bridgeport injury attorney could make a big difference in what life looks like after a TBI.